 Step 6: Plan Some Content

-All of the tips above would be useless if you aren’t creating quality beauty content.
-Before launching your beauty blog, it’s a good idea to have a plan and schedule.
+All of the tips above would be useless if you aren’t creating quality content.
+Before launching your site, it’s a good idea to have a plan and schedule.
 This includes both when you post (which helps readers know when to check back) and what types of posts to do.
 If you’re struggling for inspiration, there are a few good post types which beauty bloggers can always fall back on.

 - “Favorites” posts are excellent because you can use them as weekly or monthly bookmarks.
 They’re a great way to talk about new products or techniques you’ve been impressed by.